mwatowich/LoCSI-for-non-model-species/Imputation tutorial/README.md

 ### Prepare high-confidence reference panel
 * For these steps, we assume a VCF file containing all reference samples is available.
 Our scripts assume separate VCFs per chromosome, though this format is not necessary

-1. Remove samples with high-per-sample missingness (subset.sh).
+1. Remove samples with high-per-sample missingness (per_sample_missingness.sh)
 * Check the distribution of per-sample missingness from output files
 * Make file of reference individuals with low-missingness (see example: data/samples_lowMiss)
 * "High-missingness" will depend on the distribution of missingness in the reference, thus we do not provide a recommended threshold